There are actually two different "modes" in the Premium Streaming:

 - Wait for 3 minutes.

-- If the warning shows up again, you should consider choosing "Never stream in compatibility mode" in "OctoPrint Settings -> The Spaghetti Detective -> Advanced Settings".
+- If the warning shows up again, you should consider choosing "Never stream in compatibility mode".

 Are there situations when I should "never stream in compatibility mode"?